Skip to content

 Similar Reads

-Segment Tree is a data structures that allows efficient querying and updating of intervals or segments of an array.
+Segment Tree is a data structure that allows efficient querying and updating of intervals or segments of an array.
 It is particularly useful for problems involving range queries, such as finding the sum, minimum, maximum, or any other operation over a specific range of elements in an array.
-The tre
+The tree

 3 min read

 A segment tree is a data structure used to effectively query and update ranges of array members.
 It's typically implemented as a binary tree, with each node representing a segment or range of array elements.
-Characteristics of Segment Tree:A segment tree is a binary tree with a leaf node for each el
+Segment tree Characteristics of Segment Tree:A segment tree is a binary tree with a leaf nod

 2 min read